-If your kids love STEM activities and engineering challenges, they will love this clothespin airplane building challenge.
+If your kids love STEM activities and engineering activities for kids, they will love this clothespin airplane building challenge.
 What kind of airplane can you make?

 This activity is simple, but there is so much to learn!
-We did this engineering challenge as part of a unit study around the Wright Brothers and the history of aviation, and this was the perfect way to end our homeschool unit study.
+We did this engineering challenge as part of a STEM unit around the Wright Brothers, the math and science of flight, and the history of aviation.

 - Wooden clothespins